Email sent successfully!

-- Health examination certificate(s) of the prospective adoptive parent(s)
+- Health examination certificate(s) of the prospective adoptive parent(s).

 - Certificate(s) of criminal or no-criminal record - A certificate of good conduct for the adoptive parent(s) from a local police department notarized or bearing the police department seal and authenticated.
 An FBI report is acceptable in lieu of a local police record.
 This is separate from the FBI check conducted by USCIS as part of the petition process.
 You can request an FBI record check by sending two sets of fingerprints, an $18 money order, your full name, date and place of birth, social security number and letter of request explaining purpose for clearance to: FBI ID Division, Room 10104, Washington, DC 20537-9700.
 The FBI certificate should also be authenticated.

-- Home study report
+- Home study report.

 - Each applicant parent should also submit two front-view photos and several other photos reflecting the family's life in the United States.

 - Power of attorney notarized and authenticated (if only one spouse will travel to China).
-In case of married couples, if only one adopting parent comes to China, Chinese law requires that the spouse traveling bring a power of attorney from his/her spouse, notarized and properly authenticated by Chinese Embassy or one of the Chinese Consulates General in the United States.
+In case of married couples, if only one adopting parent comes to China, Chinese law requires that the spouse traveling bring a power of attorney from his/her spouse, notarized and properly authenticated by Chinese Embassy or one of the Chinese consulates general in the United States.

 U.S. Immigrant Visa

-After you obtain the new birth certificate and passport for your child, you also need to apply for an U.S. visa from the United States Consulate General for your child.
-After the adoption (or custody for purpose of adoption) is granted, visit the U.S Consulate General for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the child's I-800 petition and to obtain a visa for the child.
+After you obtain the new birth certificate and passport for your child, you also need to finalize your application for a U.S. visa for your child from the U.S.Consulate General in Guangzhou, China.
+After the adoption or custody for purposes of emigration and adoption is granted, visit the U.S. Consulate General for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
 This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
 Please contact the U.S. Consulate General in Guangzhou by email at ACIVUappointment@state.gov to schedule your child’s immigrant visa appointment.
-As part of this process, the consular officer must be provided the "Panel Physician’s" medical report on the child if it was not provided during the provisional approval stage.
+As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the provisional approval stage.
 Read more about the Medical Examination in China here.